dinbrca/dinbrca.github.com/index.md

 ### What is it?

-mallabee Toolchain is a collective API.
+mallabee Toolchain is a collective API of resource type based tools.

 We create a set of technological advanced, super simple web tools.

 We strive to make the APIs for the public use - we do that by allowing others to easily interact and automate (e.g.: using [**Zapier**](https://www.getpostman.com/)).

 The tools sit on top of Amazon infrastructure (AWS) to allow scalability as we grow our toolset.

+The tools are grouped - each resource type has it's functionallities / actions.

 ### Toolset